laurenoldham1202/final-project/README.md

 ### Goal
 Find out if any particular top teams are consistently given preferential locations over other top teams.
 It's a question that I would like answered as a fan of college basketball.
-Everyone loves to have proof during CBB turf war!

 ### Outline/Notes
 * Should probably limit data to modern March Madness seeding rules, beginning in 1985
-* Maybe use some sort of animation to signify distances between home base and tourney sites

-TBD
+* Use scrollymapping to show analysis highlights?
+* Initial view: every school with a history of 1-4 seeds
+* Popup/label with metadata, e.g. closest site, farthest site, average distance traveled as each seed, average distance traveled overall, etc.
+* Mouseover or click on a school shows lines to each site (perhaps an animation flying to each site in great circle arc?)
+* Dropdown or button toggle for each year, cards to show highlights and averages

 ### Limitations/Issues
 * Data will need to be manually collected